benreid24/Stellaru/README.md

 cd ../backend
 python manage.py collectstatic
 ```
-The do one of the following to start the backend:
+Then do one of the following to start the backend:
-1. Start the Django development server: `python manage.py runserver 0.0.0.0:8000`
+- Start the Django development server: `python manage.py runserver 0.0.0.0:8000`
-2. Start Stellaru using its main entrypoint: `python main.py`
+- Start Stellaru using its main entrypoint: `python main.py`